 A survey revealed that 45.9% of 1,920 business professionals considered customer experience (CX) to be their top priority for the upcoming five years for ecommerce businesses.

 This is because investing in CX initiatives can potentially double revenue within a period of 36 months.
 Unsurprisingly, up to 86% of buyers are willing to pay a higher price for better customer experiences, including a 13% to 18% premium for luxury items and indulgence services.

 If that doesn’t convince you, keep in mind that you’re likely to lose business from one out of three engaged customers if they have just one bad experience!

 These statistics illustrate just how crucial it is for online retailers to focus on creating a good customer journey map and keep customers happy.

 Most customers will agree that this is the key for online businesses to increase conversions, retain customers, and improve brand loyalty.

 Let’s look at the stages of a client’s online shopping journey before we understand how customer journey mapping works.

-What Are the Stages of a Customer Journey?
+What Are the Stages of the Buyer’s Journey?

 Every journey has five stages that occur with customer touchpoints.
-You need to know each stage of that journey, how those stages affect customer experiences and how you can improve the journey at every level and customer touchpoint.
+You need to know each stage of that journey, how those stages affect customer experiences and how you can improve the journey at every level and customer touchpoint (we’ve discussed customer experience and how to measure it here).
 Let’s have a look at stages of the customer journey so you can have better understanding of your clients’ experiences on your ecommerce platform:

 Awareness is the discovery stage of your ecommerce site.
 The customer learns who you are and what you have to offer.It is the starting point of your customers’ journey where they may discover your product or service on your ecommerce site.
 It’s also when a business tries to offer solutions for a client’s pain points.
 Pain points are the bane of any online stores and can lose you customers if not identified and remedied.